fnbillimor/insurance_paradigm/README.md

-# insurance_paradigm
-Online Companion: An Insurance Paradigm for Improving Power System Resilience via Distributed Investment
+# Online Companion: An Insurance Paradigm for Improving Power System Resilience via Distributed Investment
+# By Farhad Billimoria, Filiberto Fele, Iacopo Savelli, Thomas Morstyn, and Malcolm McCulloch

+This repository provides Supplementary Information for the paper "An Insurance Paradigm for Improving Power System Resilience via Distributed Investment"